 Beginning in Jacksonville on US 1, families who want to stay a few days have more than enough to keep them busy.
 Nestled in the northeast corner of Florida, where the St. John’s River meets the Atlantic Ocean, the city of Jacksonville has two riverwalks packed with restaurants and shops, great museums and several galleries, plenty of outdoor recreation space, and a lively waterfront that can be toured by watertaxi.

 Families with younger children shouldn’t miss the Jacksonville Zoological Gardens, where more than 1, 000 animals live in natural habitats.
 Metropolitan Park, the city’s downtown park, offers many free concerts in summer.
 If you’ve been driving for awhile and need something even more active, take the family to Adventure Landing for its amusement rides, waterpark, go-kart racing and teddy bear factory.
 A free trolley circles many of the main attractions.
-For more information about the area, contact the Jacksonville and the Beaches Convention and Visitors Bureau (800/733-2668).
+For more information about the area, contact the Visit Jacksonville office.

 Day 2: Jacksonville to St. Augustine – 41 miles

-Parents may want to stop in St. Augustine’s Oldest House (the Gonzalez-Alvarez House) dating back to 1727, while the kids will probably enjoy the recreation of the 16th-century Old St. Augustine Village, where costumed interpreters tend to restored homes and a country store.
+Parents may want to stop in St. Augustine’s Oldest House (the Gonzalez-Alvarez House) dating back to 1727.
+The kids will probably enjoy the recreation of the 16th-century St. Augustine Old City, where costumed interpreters tend to restored homes and a country store.
 Between Thanksgiving and New Years, families can enjoy the annual Night of Lights illumination of the historic city center.
 To join a ghost tour of the old district or even a haunted boat trip, you’ll have to spend the night.
-For more information about St. Augustine, try Visit Old City (800/653-2489).
+For more information about St. Augustine and the region’s history, visit Florida’s Historic Coast.

 Day 3: St. Augustine to Daytona Beach – 59 miles